ONSdigital/eq-survey-runner/README.md

 To create functional test pages from a schema use the following command.

 `generate_pages.py <schema.json> <page_directory>`

 This can combined with `-spec_file=<spec_file_path>` to provide a populated template for the functional tests spec file. and/or `-require_path='../..` To provide a relative path from a page file to the directory containing the base/parent page classes.
 Defaults to ".."

 For example:
 `./generate_pages.py ../../data/en/test_navigation.json ./pages/surveys/navigation --spec_file=./spec/navigation.spec.js`

-The functional tests can be executed with a couple of options.
+The functional tests can be executed with:

-`--env=preprod` Will run the test against preprod.
-`--spec=mci` Will run a single test spec (`mci.spec.js`) instead of the entire suite.
-`--suite=core` Will run a suite of tests (core) instead of the entire suite.

-These options can be combined with `test_functional` or `test_functional_sauce`, eg:

-`yarn test_functional_sauce -- --env=preprod --spec=mci` Will run the MCI spec against preprod via SauceLabs.

-*NOTE:* You will need the appropriate environment variables to be able to connect to SauceLabs.
+`yarn test_functional`

+This can be limited to tests under a directory with:

+`yarn test_functional --path tests/functional/spec/components/`

+To run a single test, add `@watch` into the name of any `describe` or `it` function and run:

+`yarn test_functional --watch`

+To run the tests against a remote deployment you will need to specify the environment variable of EQ_FUNCTIONAL_TEST_ENV eg:

+`EQ_FUNCTIONAL_TEST_ENV=https://staging-new-surveys.dev.eq.ons.digital/ yarn test_functional`

 ## Deployment with elastic beanstalk